erikgna/nx-poc/my-demo/presentation_v2.md

 Shared code, single repository, easier collaboration.

-But as the system grows, something happens.

-CI becomes the bottleneck.
+But as the system grows, CI becomes the bottleneck.

 You change one small file in a shared librar and suddenly five applications rebuild.